By Pam Holt, RN, BSN, MOL

 - Send an announcement from leadership

-Step 2: Project planning and implementation
+Step 2: Engagement planning and implementation

 Patient engagement implementation works best with a decentralized approach.
 While the overall strategy is likely centralized, outcomes and objectives in each subgroup or practice area are different.
 Allow flexibility for each department, floor, clinic, or hospital to define its own successes.